 Our history

-TivoliVredenburg opened its doors in 2014.
-However, our history goes back a lot further.
-The city of Utrecht has had a very rich cultural life for centuries.
 TivoliVredenburg is the result of a merger between Music Centre Vredenburg and pop venue Tivoli.
 Their collective histories are intertwined and have left their mark on the venue that we now know and love.
 Read on and learn more about our history and other milestones in the more recent past.

 In 1823 a public garden opened on the Kruisstraat: Tivoli.
 Here, concerts are presented in the open air.
 In 1871 a concert hall is built within the gardens, which is also named Tivoli.
 Many 'Utrechters' come here to take a stroll, hear music and socialize.
 After eighty years of heavy use the building is bad shape.
 In 1955 the building on the Kruisstraat is demolished, and a temporary concert hall, entirely constructed out of timber, is opened at the Lepelenburg park.
 Because of its temporary nature, the building is built between, around and over the trees.
 Meanwhile, the city council decides to build a new, permanent music venue at Vredenburg square.
 Herman Hertzberger is appointed as the architect - in 1977 the first stone is laid.

-Photo: (l) G.J.
-Lauwers | (r) Fotodienst GAU
+Photo: G.J.
+Lauwers (l), Fotodienst GAU (r)

-Photo: (l) Fotodienst GAU | (r) Juri Hiensch
+Photo: Fotodienst GAU (l), Juri Hiensch (r)

 After a few trial concerts Muziekcentrum Vredenburg officially opens its doors on January 26th, 1979.
 Her royal highness princess Beatrix and prince Claus attend the start of the ten festive opening days.
 Besides countless classical concerts, Vredenburg also presents jazz, pop and world music.